SwooshyCueb/absentee/README.md

 absentee
 ========

 Quick 'n' dirty Firefox extension to handle window decorator things.
-Made for fxOpera on Linux, but may work on other themes and platforms.
+Made for the fxOpera theme on Linux, but may work on other themes and platforms.

 Here's what all I did:
 * Turned off window decorations